marxin/texi2rst-generated/sphinx/gccint/rtl-representation/machine-modes.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: machine modes, machine_mode

 .. _machine-modes:

-.. index:: machine modes

-.. index:: machine_mode

 Machine Modes
 *************